sebasp-9/ml_training/README.md

 - subsample=0.8

--Our CV score (~0.99) is much higher than our test score (~0.64).
+-Our CV score (~0.99) is higher than our test score (~0.64).
 We think this is because we applied SMOTE to the whole training set before cross-validation.
-The synthetic examples ended up in both the training and validation folds, so the model was effectively tested on data very similar to what it trained on.
-This made the CV score unrealistically high.
-The test score on KDDTest+ is the reliable measure of how well our model actually performs.
+The synthetic examples ended up in both the training and validation folds, so the model was tested on data very similar to what it trained on.
+This made the CV score high.

 ## Parameters
 - `n_estimators`[🔗](https://xgboosting.com/configure-xgboost-n_estimators-parameter/): (recommended start = 100) number of trees (estimators) in the model, allowing you to control the model’s complexity and performance
   - start with a moderate value for n_estimators (e.g., 100) and adjust it based on the model’s performance and computational constraints